Ma-le'l Dunes

-Ecological Restoration
+Flora

 Dunes succession is well-illustrated at Ma-le’l Dunes, which also provides habitat for unique flora, with two listed under the Endangered Species Act: Humboldt Bay wallflower (Erysimum menziesii) and beach layia (Layia carnosa).
 From 2005 to 2010 removal of European beachgrass (Ammophila arenaria) and other non-native plants was done in an attempt to provide native species expansion and increase biodiversity.
 Invasive species eradication removes vegetation that inhibits natural succession and/or alters soil that impacts native species.